Appointment / Promotions

 - The faculty member's scholarly niche and type of scholarship

 - Contributions to the field

 - National leadership

 This narrative acts as a self-assessment that may help a chair understand the candidate and that candidate’s self-image.
-The purpose of the Talking Points is to help the chair in writing the Form B. The committees that review the packet also find the Talking Points to be a helpful document in understanding the candidate’s work.
+The committees that review the packet also find the Talking Points to be a helpful document in understanding the candidate’s work.
 A copy of the Talking Points must be submitted with the promotion package.

 The Research Portfolio provides an opportunity for faculty candidates to detail their research contributions at U-M. This document is included in packets for appointments and promotions.
 This document is especially important to faculty in team or “big” science efforts, where there are multiple contributors across many disciplines — rather than a single PI.